 Our #studentsFIRST program is designed to help our first and second-year students become successful in their transition to college.
+To help aid in this transition into college, we kick the semester off with a welcome picnic and a freshman welcome event.

 As students are formally admitted to the major for their junior year, we change the emphasis of their last two years to a focus on preparation for graduate school or a career.